People can ask your agency for access to restricted records in QSA’s custody.

 - a date range for when the requestor can access the restricted records–this cannot exceed 1 year

 - whether or not the applicant is allowed to make or order copies of the records

 - any specific requirements, such as the presence of an agency staff member or that no notes may be taken.

-Once the access decision has been made, your agency will need to notify the requestor and advise where they can see the records.
+Once the access decision has been made, your agency will need to:

 When the requestor arrives, our staff will check whether a signed form has been received from your agency.

 If a form has been received, they will be able to view the relevant records in our Reading Room under the supervision of the reference archivist on duty.
 You can also specify if you require a supervising officer from your agency.